lenforiee/lenforiee/README.md

 ## About me
-Hi, welcome on my profile!
+Hi, Welcome on my profile!
 I'm Marcelin but you might know me as Lenforiee.
 I'm 15 years old enthusiast of coding in various languages.

+I am currently working on some projects such as Osu!
+Discord bot with all servers.
+I also run osu server called Misumi and beatmaps mirror made by [Mempler](https://github.com/Mempler) called Kacktaube
 ## Languages and IDE's

 ### Languages: